Working with freelancers allows you to get work done, without having to take on the financial responsibility of managing full-time employees.

 What is the best freelance management platform?

-The best tools for managing freelancers depends on your business need.
-There are applications for better communication, like Slack; improved productivity, like Zapier; and for processing payments – Payoneer.
+The best tools for managing freelancers depend on your business need.
+There are applications for better communication, like Slack; improved productivity, like Zapier; and for processing payments, Payoneer.

-Other software track time and schedule work hours.
-The best place to start is to figure out where you need help, and then check the tools that provide that service.
+Other software tracks time and schedules work hours.
+The best place to start is to figure out where you need help and check the tools that provide that service.

 What is a good project management tool for freelancers?

-With the increase in freelancer and remote teams, there are many project management tools on the market.
-Some help freelancers manage their own projects, while others work best for a team of contractors.
+With the increase in freelancers and remote teams, there are many project management apps and tools on the market.
+Some help freelancers manage their projects, while others work best for a team of contractors.

-Hubstaff, I Done This, Todoist and Streamtime are some of the popular tools to help freelance teams keep track of projects.
+Hubstaff, I Done This, Todoist, and Streamtime are popular tools to help freelance teams keep track of projects.